AdrianMarasigan/Software-Engineering-Learnings/README.md

 This repository is a record of my Software/Data Engineering journey.

 ## About me
-I'm currently focused on transitioning into an entry-level software engineering, data engineering, or data analytics role, either remote or based in the New York Metropolitan area.
-Over the past 5 years, I've gained extensive experience in software development through roles in project management, product management, and application support.
+I'm currently focused on transitioning into an entry-level software engineering, data engineering, or data analytics roles by building my skillset through self-learning, building projects, and practicing my code implementation.
+Prior to this, I worked in software development in project management, product management, and application support.

 ## Languages and Tools